tdwndr/site/content/posts/building-a-beta.md

 Alongside driving sign-ups, we're taking a progressive approach to scaling the actual testing part of the programme, starting with iOS and opening up to Android later in the year.

 For the iOS release process, we're using Apple's TestFlight for distribution.
 It's a fiddly operation to run at scale, requiring email invites and personal devices, so this part has been particularly challenging.
-But Simon Brookfield and the Digital Platforms team have been all over making this as smooth as possible.
+But the Digital Platforms team have been all over making this as smooth as possible.

 > In under 100 days from inception, we'd onboarded our pilot group of 30 testers to the first beta release.